yorokobicom/agent/README.md

 For other Linux distributions [see instructions](https://docs.snapcraft.io/installing-snapd/6735).

-## Configure
+## Getting Started

 You need a [Yorokobi](https://www.yorokobi.com) account.

-To configure simply run `yorokobi` and enter your Yorokobi **license key**.
+To begin simply run `yorokobi setup` and follow the steps on screen.

-Follow the steps to configure the PostgreSQL databases to work with.

-Alternatively, you can configure the agent manually by editing its configuration file located in `/etc/yorokobi.conf`.
+Learn more about the [Yorokobi Agent](https://www.yorokobi.com/docs/agent).